eme64/blog/_posts/2026-03-20-Hotspot-JVM-Vectorization.md

 ---
-title: "How the Hotspot JVM speeds up computation with SIMD Vectorization"
+title: "How the HotSpot JVM speeds up computation with SIMD Vectorization"
 date: 2026-03-20
 ---